ryanpapale/ryanpapale/README.md

 ## Current Work

-Building a Markov chain baseball simulation (not public).
+Building a baseball simulation (not public).

 Open to discussing causal inference in baseball.